scriptype/react-opening-hours/README.md

 ## Usage

 There are 5 different opening hours data examples in the mock data of api.
-And the page will randomly pick one of them on each refresh.
+And randomly one of them will be shown on each refresh.

 To retrieve a certain opening hours data every time, a hash can be added to the end of page url (e.g. #0).
 This works until #4, and after that, any number will